Infection Prevention & Water Hygiene

-This year on World Hand Hygiene Day, we delve into the relationship between Infection Prevention Control (IPC) and water, sanitation and hygiene (WASH)
+Proper hand hygiene, facilitated by access to clean water and sanitation, is fundamental to infection prevention.
+Infection prevention and water hygiene are intrinsically linked.
+This World Hand Hygiene Day, we explore the critical connection between Infection Prevention Control (IPC) and water, sanitation and hygiene (WASH)

-On June 26th, 2020, a joint statement by Henriette Fore, Executive Director of UNICEF and Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Healt Organization launched the joint ‘Hand Hygiene for All’ initiative during the height of the COVID-19 pandemic.
-They joined with other international partners, governments, public and private sectors, to develop a roadmap that would support local resources, helping to reduce hygiene gaps and provide affordable services and products to the most disadvantaged countries.
+On June 26th, 2020, UNICEF Executive Director Henriette Fore and World Health Organization Director-General Dr. Tedros Adhanom Ghebreyesus launched the “Hand Hygiene for All” initiative.
+This joint initiative, launched during the height of the COVID-19 pandemic, aimed to improve hand hygiene globally.
+They collaborated with international partners, governments, and the public and private sectors to develop a roadmap.
+This roadmap focused on supporting local resources to reduce hygiene gaps.
+Ultimately, the goal was to provide affordable hygiene services and products to the most disadvantaged countries.

 The joint statement advised that during the pandemic, hand hygiene had never been more critical.
-That to reduce the impact of the virus and prevent future infectious diseases follow along the same path, everyone, in every country should have access to clean water, soap or alcohol based products in their home, schools and healthcare facilities.
+Therefore, to reduce the impact of viruses and prevent future infectious diseases, everyone needs access to basic hygiene.
+Specifically, this means having clean water, soap, and alcohol-based products readily available.
+Furthermore, access should be universal, regardless of country, and extend to homes, schools, and healthcare facilities.

 At that time one billion people living in least developed countries lacked basic handwashing facilities at home.
 Schools, healthcare facilities and hospitals in vulnerable areas were also without the products and water services needed to reduce the risk of transmissible infection between children, patients, health workers and teachers.

 Two years on and hand hygiene is more relevant than ever and still one of the most effective tools to prevent infection.
 Effective handwashing with soap and water is the simplest, most basic prevention of COVID-19 and other communicable diseases.
 However, for millions of people, hand hygiene is still beyond their grasp.
-According to the World Health Organization, 3 in 10 people globally could not wash their hands during COVID-19.
+According to the World Health Organization, 3 in 10 people globally could not practice proper hand hygiene during COVID-19, due to the lack of access to water and sanitation facilities.

 Investing in water and sanitation has been high on the agenda of many organizations for years, and it has been relayed time and again that for every $1 invested in water and sanitation, the economic benefit to individuals and society is $4.30.